DS4PS/cpp-528-spr-2020/schedule.md

 For the project, your team has been hired by the federal government to provide a rigorous assessment of program impact.
 You need to compile the data necessary for the analysis, run some models, and provide your client with a final report stating your assessment of program impact.

-The research question: Has each program been successful?
+The research question: Has each federal program been successful?

-**Project Schedule**

-Each week you will complete one part of the analysis and submit your results for review.
-The instructor will play the role of your manager on this project, providing feedback and guidance on how to improve and revise each step to prepare it for the final deliverable
-.
+The project will be split into the following steps:

 *	Week 1: Neighborhood Revitalization Background
-*	Week 2: Construct Dataset
+*	Week 2: Construct Measures of Neighborhood Stability
 *	Week 3: Descriptive Analysis
-*	Week 4: Models
+*	Week 4: Predictive Analysis
-*	Week 5: Reporting Results
+*	Week 5: Merge Program Data
-*	Week 6: Documentation
+*	Week 6: Estimate Program Impact
-*	Week 7: Revise and Present
+*	Week 7: Finalize Deliverables

 <br>